BafeCoding/SuperJelly/README.md

-Superjelly, a chess engine fully developed in and hosted on Lichess using lichess-bot.
+Superjelly, a chess engine developed in C and hosted on Lichess using lichess-bot.

 Features include :
   - Bitboard based board representation